kevinpruvost/ComputerGraphics_Experimentation/README.md

 - Ray Tracing
 - Human Skin Rendering

-These projects will be implemented using OpenGL, Vulkan, and DirectX11 at minimum, with the possibility of incorporating DirectX12 if time permits.
+These projects will be implemented using OpenGL, Vulkan, and DirectX12.

 ## Project Structure